-To celebrate, I made these awesome Queen Elsa Cupcakes and Sven Cupcakes–because that queen and that reindeer are the best.
+To celebrate, I made these awesome Frozen cupcakes, in the style of Queen Elsa and Sven–because that queen and that reindeer are the best.

 I mean, sure, everyone loves the duo of Anna and Olaf, but I’m going to be honest, that reindeer and the Queen are by far my favorites.
 Sven never says a word, but he’s such a character, regardless.
 And the bad-girl that is Elsa?
 Well, I’ll never let her go.

 So, if you’re ready to make a Frozen inspired cupcake, get your blue food coloring ready!

 A couple of notes before we start making these cupcakes for your Frozen party: